NCGRP/hapxm/README.txt

-Usage: hapxm -b bam -o out [-F exc] [-q qual] [-ssh mach] [-u userrange] [-db -ks -sp -ta -va] -s sites where, bam = path to bam file of reads aligned to ref [required] out = name of directory for output files, not a path, will be created in current directory sites = path to file containing genomic positions to use [required]
+Usage: hapxm -b bam -o out [-F exc] [-q qual] [-ssh mach] [-u userrange] [-db -ks -sp -ta -va] -s sites where, bam = path to bam file of reads aligned to ref [required] out = name of directory for output files (not a path) will be created in current directory sites = path to file containing genomic positions to use [required]
      Provide a line delimited list of the form contigname:site-range like: jcf7180008454378:303-303
          jcf7180008454378:495-495
-     which specifies bp 303 of the contig named "jcf7180008454378" and bps 495-495 of contig "jcf7180008454378:".
+     which specifies bp 303 of the contig named "jcf7180008454378" and bp 495-495 of contig "jcf7180008454378:".
      For now, hapxm has only been tested to handle single bp "ranges" within 1 contig. exc = integer flag value for Samtools view -F option (properties of reads to exclude) [default=2048, excludes supplementary alignments] qual = Samtools view -q option (minimum mapping quality of included reads) [default=1, don't use 0 use >=1 instead, 0 is poorly defined]